Copper: The Tiny Mineral with Big Jobs for Energy, Nerves & Collagen

 Copper is part of an enzyme called superoxide dismutase (SOD), which acts as one of your body's natural antioxidants.
 It helps protect cells from damage caused by everyday metabolism.
 Think of it as part of your body's maintenance crew, cleaning up as it goes.

 Copper absorption happens mainly in the small intestine, and your body is pretty good at regulating it — if you need more, it absorbs more; if you have enough, it absorbs less.
 However, certain factors can interfere.
 High doses of zinc or iron supplements can compete with copper for absorption, which is why balance matters.
+Food sources of copper are generally well-absorbed, and including a variety of copper-rich foods in your diet helps maintain healthy levels.
+Also, because copper is a trace mineral, a little goes a long way.

+Getting copper from food is very safe.
+However, copper supplements are a different story.
+Because your body needs only a tiny amount, taking too much from supplements can lead to copper overload, which may cause nausea, stomach pain, or more serious issues over time.
+That's why supplementing with copper without a specific reason is generally not recommended.
 People with certain genetic conditions, such as Wilson's disease, need to be especially careful with copper intake because their bodies can't eliminate excess copper properly.
 If you're taking zinc supplements long-term, it's wise to be mindful of copper balance, since high zinc can lower copper levels.
 As always, food sources are the safest and most balanced approach.

 Copper may be a trace mineral, but its responsibilities are anything but small.
 From helping your body produce energy to supporting your nerves and keeping your connective tissue strong, it's a behind-the-scenes player that deserves a little recognition.
 The good news?
 You don't need to overthink it.
 A varied diet with nuts, seeds, legumes, and the occasional serving of shellfish or dark chocolate usually takes care of your copper needs.
 It's yet another reminder that eating a wide range of whole foods is one of the simplest ways to support your body.